The Colosseum. Photo by DAVID ILIFF License CC-BY-SA 3.0

 2) Italian Culture Track:

 Experience contemporary Rome through the lens of its richly layered history.
 This course will give students a sense of the important role the city’s history, and the myths and reality it has spawned, from the Popes to Mussolini to La Dolce Vita, influence the way modern Romans live their lives.
 Both online and on-site coursework will be conducted by a UNH Italian Studies faculty member.
-In 2020, the course will be taught by Prof. Amy Boylan.
+In 2020, the course will be taught by Prof. Nicole Gercke.
 Students earn 4 credits and satisfy the World Cultures Discovery Category.
 Below is the full course description:

 ITAL 510J - Rome: The Eternal City in Italian Culture